Arab League condemns Hezbollah's role in Syria

 Egyptian President Mohamed Mursi's national security adviser, Essam El-Haddad, described Hezbollah's role in Syria as a crime and a mistake in comments published on Tuesday.

-But the Arab League's condemnation did not go as far as Bahrain, which has defined Hezbollah as a terrorist organization.
+But the Arab League's condemnation did not go as far as Bahrain, which has defined Hezbollah as a terrorist organisation.

 The Arab meeting aimed to forge a common position for a peace conference, which the international envoy for Syria, Lakhdar Brahimi, said on Wednesday could take place in July.